mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Windows/Installation/index.md

 2. Double click on the file `setup_MAMP_MAMP_PRO_4.x.exe` in your Downloads folder.
 3. The Windows Installer will guide you through the installation process.

 When installing MAMP, both a  `C:\MAMP PRO` and  `C:\MAMP` folder will be installed.
-You can ignore the `C:\MAMP` folder if you choose not use MAMP PRO.
+You can ignore the `C:\MAMP PRO` folder if you choose not use MAMP PRO.

 ---